osrm/vana-network-docs/other/faq.md

 ### Why does data ownership help me as a builder?&#x20;

 Data ownership unlocks better AI by allowing access to new training datasets.
-Proper attribution and incentives enable frontier AI models collectively owned and governed by contributors with datasets that would otherwise be I walled gardensn.
+Proper attribution and incentives enable frontier AI models collectively owned and governed by contributors with datasets that would otherwise be I walled gardens.
 Data portability levels the playing field by allowing builders to access cross-platform data.&#x20;

 ### Why haven't any data ownership projects succeeded yet?